conor-timmis/Michelangelo/README.md

 ### MoSCoW Prioritization

 I've decomposed my Epics into stories prior to prioritizing and implementing them.
-Using this approach, I was able to apply the MoSCow prioritization and labels to my user stories within the Issues tab.
+Using this approach, I was able to apply the MoSCoW prioritization and labels to my user stories within the Issues tab.

 - **Must Have**: guaranteed to be delivered (*max 60% of stories*)
 - **Should Have**: adds significant value, but not vital (*the rest ~20% of stories*)